Welcome to Empowered Recovery Center

 • Hallucinations

 It is common for these effects to feel positive and enjoyable for the first few hours after use; however, less positive side effects tend to occur after the euphoria wears off.
-After the body has metabolized the MDMA, users will commonly experience difficult and distressing aftereffects, also known as a comedown.
+After the body has metabolized the MDMA, users will commonly experience difficult and distressing aftereffects, also known as comedowns.

 Depending on how much the drug is used, the effects will vary.
 The National Institute on Drug Abuse suggests that a standard dose of MDMA will see the user experience the most intense effects 15 to 30 minutes after the onset of symptoms.